 In low light, the main subject is exposed with the automatic flash, and the background is exposed with a slow shutter speed set automatically.
 Both the subject and background look properly exposed (automatic slow-speed flash sync).
 If you are handholding the camera, keep it steady to prevent camera shake.
 Using a tripod is recommended.
-If you do not want a slow shutter speed to be used, set [3: Flash sync. speed in Av mode] to [1: 1/200-1/60 sec. auto] or [2: 1/200 sec. (fixed)] in [4: Custom Functions (C.Fn)] (p.252).
+If you do not want a slow shutter speed to be used, set [2: Flash sync. speed in Av mode] to [1: 1/200-1/60 sec. auto] or [2: 1/200 sec. (fixed)] in [Y: Custom Functions (C.Fn)] (p.218).

-Depth of Field Preview★
+MENU Depth of Field Preview ★

 The aperture opening (diaphragm) changes only at the moment when the picture is taken.
 Otherwise, the aperture remains fully open.
 Therefore, when you look at the scene through the viewfinder or LCD monitor, the depth of field will look narrow.
+With the procedure below, you can check the depth of field before taking the picture.